State-sponsored terrorism: Iran

 Former United States President George W. Bush accused the Iranian government of being the "world's primary state sponsor of terror."

 Iran's Islamic Revolutionary Guard Corps was instrumental in founding, training, and supplying Hezbollah, a group designated a "Foreign Terrorist Organization" by the United States Department of State, and likewise labeled a terrorist organization by Israel's Ministry of Foreign Affairs and the Gulf Cooperation Council.
 This view is not universal, however; for example, the European Union differentiates between the political, social, and military wings of Hezbollah, designating only its military wing as a terrorist organization, while various other countries maintain relations with Hezbollah.

+Iran conducted terrorism in Australia through the 2024 Iranian operations inside Australia.